Skip Navigation

 Impact:

-Buildings accounted for 58% of Halton emissions in 2022.
+Buildings accounted for 56% of Halton’s total emissions in 2023.
 One of the easiest ways to reduce emissions is to be mindful of emissions produced by heating, cooling and powering your home.

 How: